BSPL-KU/bspl-ku.github.io/content/home/bspl.md

 <!-- title: "Brain Signal Processing Laboratoy (BSPL)" -->
 <!-- subtitle: "Brain Science and Engineering using Neuroimaging Modality and Computational Models" -->

-Our ultimate goal is to develop practical applications in real-world scenarios using non-invasive neuroimaging modalities, biosignals, and a variety of information. <br>
+Our ultimate goal is to develop practical applications in real-world scenarios using non-invasive neuroimaging modalities, biosignals, and a variety of information and data. <br>

 To this end, our main research themes include the investigation of brain functions measured by various neuroimaging modalities such as functional magnetic resonance imaging (fMRI) and electroencephalography (EEG), biosignals, and a variety of information using various signal processing, machine learning, and AI techniques.
 We believe that our findings can be gainfully applied to develop important applications in non-clinical and clinical domains.